LAM History Topic

 (Bob Cowan photo, June 1973).

 For many members of the Mountaineers, climbing Fourteeners or high Thirteeners is an ongoing activity that provides a great opportunity for visiting Colorado, getting in shape, enjoying the mountain scenery, and meeting other climbers.
-Many club members have climbed all 54 Fourteeners, including Bob Cowan, Dave Brown, Gene Tate, Gary and Lynn Clark, Norbert Ensslin, and probably many others as well.
+Many club members have climbed all 54 Fourteeners, beginning with Charles Mader, who was the 65th person to do them all.
+Others include Bob Cowan (the 234th, see article), Gene Tate (the 249th), David Brown (the 250th), Harry Hoyt (the 283rd), Len Margolin, Gary and Lynn Clark, Norbert Ensslin (almost, Bill Geist, and Jason Halladay.
 Faye Brown has done over 45 of the Fourteeners, including a "women's section" climb of Mt.
 Elbert with Elizabeth Kelley, Leslie Champ, and others in June 1981.
-Barry Smith and David Rogers are among those that have climbed the 100 highest peaks in Colorado.
+Barry Smith and David Rogers are among those who have climbed the 100 highest peaks in Colorado.

 LAM History Index | Go to Previous Topic | Go to Next Topic